tobiste/structr/README.md

 `{structr}` is a free and open-source package for R that provides tools for structural geology.
 The toolset includes

-- analysis and visualization of orientation data of structural geology (including, **stereographic projections**, contouring, fabric plots, and statistics),
+- Analysis and visualization of orientation data of structural geology (including, **stereographic projections**, contouring, fabric plots, and statistics),

-- **cluster analysis** of orientation data,
+- **Cluster analysis** of orientation data,

-- geodesic regression to find the **best-fitting great circle or small circle** through orientation data,
+- Geodesic regression to find the **best-fitting great circle or small circle** through orientation data,

-- stress analysis (including visualization of the magnitudes of stress in the **Mohr circle** and extracting the **maximum horizontal stress** of a 3D stress tensor),
+- Stress analysis (including visualization of the magnitudes of stress in the **Mohr circle** and extracting the **maximum horizontal stress** of a 3D stress tensor),

-- reconstruction of fabric orientations in **oriented drillcores** by transforming the α, β, and γ angles,
+- Reconstruction of fabric orientations in **oriented drillcores** by transforming the α, β, and γ angles,

-- calculation fault displacement components,
+- Calculation fault displacement components,

-- **Paleostress analysis**: reconstruction of stress orientation and magnitudes using fault-slip inversion,
+- **Paleostress analysis**: reconstruction of stress orientation and magnitudes from fault-slip data (stress inversion based on Michael, 1984),

-- strain analysis (**R**<sub>f</sub>/ϕ), contouring on the unit hyperboloid, **Fry plots** and **Hsu plots**
+- Strain analysis (**R**<sub>f</sub>/ϕ), contouring on the unit hyperboloid, **Fry plots** and **Hsu plots**

-- vorticity analysis using the **Rigid Grain Net** method, and
+- Vorticity analysis using the **Rigid Grain Net** method, and

-- direct import of your field data from **StraboSpot** projects.
+- Direct import of your field data from **StraboSpot** projects.

 > The {structr} package is all about structures in 3D.
 For analyzing
 > orientations in 2D (statistics, rose diagrams, etc.), check out the